-Goal # Description 4 Equity, Engagement, School Culture, and Climate: Ensure all school sites embrace the diversity of students and fan as well as foster intentional equitable learning experiences focused on the whole student.
+Goal # Description 4 Equity, Engagement, School Culture, and Climate: Ensure all school sites embrace the diversity of students and families as well as foster intentional equitable learning experiences focused on the whole student.
 This will contribute to student/family engagement, positive school culture, and social emotional well-being.

-An explanation o f why the LEA has developed this goal. mmitted to ensuring all school sites embrace the diversity of students and families as well as foster intentional equitable nces focused on the whole student.
+The district is committed to ensuring all school sites embrace the diversity of students and families as well as foster intentional equitable learning experiences focused on the whole student.

 With the return to in-person instruction, attendance rates have declined, but overall, ADA rates still exceed 90% and most student groups are in that same range.
-There needs to be an intentional focus on chronic absenteeism due to the rate exceeding 25% and many of our student groups are groups are well over that 25% rate. • s have increased but are still relatively low at 2.2% with all our student groups with higher suspension rates than the overall are continues to be a need to focus on providing supports and strategies through MTSS, PBIS, and restorative practices to sions.
+There needs to be an intentional focus on chronic absenteeism due to the rate exceeding 25% and many of our student groups are well over that 25% rate.

+Suspension rates have increased but are still relatively low at 2.2% with all our student groups with higher suspension rates than the overall district rate.
+There continues to be a need to focus on providing supports and strategies through MTSS, PBIS, and restorative practices to mitigate suspensions.